syntasso/workshop/enhancing-a-promise/README.md

 In this exercise, you and the platform team are starting development of the next platform feature.

-You spoke with application teams and you've decided to offer a new service.
+You discussed with application teams and you've decided to offer a new service.
 You'll be adding Postgres to your platform.

 The billing team is a key stakeholder for the platform, they will need a cost centre for each new instance of your Postgres service to charge back to the right team for billing.